earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api03-get-gapminder-data-github.md

 ## Secure url's in R

-### Use RCurl to download data from secure URLs
+### Use RCurl to Download Data From Secure URLs

 When you run into errors downloading data using `read.csv()`, you may need to instead use functions in the RCurl package.
 RCurl is a powerful package that:

-* Provides a set of tools to allow `R` to act like a *web client*
+* Provides a set of tools to allow `R` to act like a *web client*.
-* Provides a number of helper functions to grab data files from the web
+* Provides a number of helper functions to grab data files from the web.

 The `getURL()` function works for most secure web download protocols (e.g., `http(s)`, `ftp(s)`).
 It also helps with web scraping, direct access to web